 Nobody wants to clean makeup brushes.
-It’s a chore, but it’s crucial.
-If you’re one of those people who spend time and money on toners, moisturisers and cleansers, you’re not doing yourself any favours by not giving the same treatment to the tools you use on that gorgeous skin.
+It’s a chore, but if you’re someone who spends time and money on toners, moisturisers and cleansers, you’re not doing yourself any favours by not giving the same treatment to the tools you use on that gorgeous skin.

-This is not to mention the fact that dirty makeup brushes are breeding grounds for bacteria that have been linked to diseases such as pneumonia and even bone infections.
+That’s is not to mention the fact that dirty makeup brushes are breeding grounds for bacteria that have been linked to diseases such as pneumonia and even bone infections.

 Plus, to save you even more hassle we’ve put our top tips for the best makeup brush cleaner below.
 You can also see how to clean beauty blenders in our explainer.

 If you have the budget, and are after a quicker way to clean makeup brushes than the method above, we highly recommend the stylPro Original Makeup Brush Cleaner and Dryer.

 READ NEXT: Best foundation makeup brushes

 As you lift the brush out of the water, inside a specially designed bowl with splash guard, the spinning removes all the water giving you clean and dry brushes in seconds.
 Watch the video below to see how easy it is:

 You still have to clean your makeup brushes individually, but it’s a much more effective way of doing so.

 For an extra £20, the stylPro Expert Makeup Brush cleaner steps things up a level.
 It lets you clean eight small brushes at once.